MatthijsKamstra/haxejs/contribute.md

 ## Open-sourcing the documentation

-I thought I was the first to try to write documentation this way, but other beat me.
+I thought I was the first to try to write documentation this way, but others beat me.
 Although my idea was formed by writing a book in Markdown (Gitbook, but there are others).
 Writing documentation is very similar to writing a book.